handsontable/handsontable/docs/next/guides/cell-features/autofill-values.md

 [[toc]]

+## Overview

+Autofill is a feature that enables you to copy the contents of a cell to another cell or range of cells within the grid.

 ## Autofill in all directions

-Notice the little square (fill handle) in the corner of the selected cell.
-You can drag it (drag-down) to repeat the values from the cell.
-Double click the fill handle in cell B4 (value "30") to fill the selection down to the last value in neighbouring column, just like it would in Excel or Google Sheets.
+Using the tiny square known as the 'fill handle' in the corner of the selected cell, you can drag it (drag-down) to repeat the values from the cell.
+Double click the fill handle in `cell B4` where the value is `30` to fill the selection down to the last value in neighbouring column, just like it would in Excel or Google Sheets.

 ::: example #example1
 ```js